Łuków: History

 Łuków was established as a grod, around the year 1233.
 It guarded eastern border of the Sandomierz Land, against warring tribes from the East including the Yotvingians and the Lithuanians.
 In the first half of the 13th century, Łuków was the seat of Lesser Poland's castellany, positioned in a strategic corner of the province.
 After prince of Kraków and Sandomierz Bolesław V the Chaste brought here the Knights Templar (1250–1257), a Roman Catholic Diocese of Łuków was established here.
 It existed for a very short time (1254–1257), and was closed after protests of the Teutonic Knights.
 In the late Middle Ages, Łuków was frequently invaded and destroyed by the Old Prussians, Yotvingians, Lithuanians, and Tatars.
 The city life improved only after 1385 (see Union of Krewo), when Poland and Lithuania became allies.
 In 1403, Łuków was officially granted a charter, codifying its legal status.
 The town originally belonged to the Sandomierz Voivodeship, but in 1474, it became part of the Lublin Voivodeship (1474–1795).

 Łuków frequently burned (1517, 1528, 1530).
 Its period of prosperity in the first half of the 17th century came to an end after the Swedish Deluge (1655–1660), when it was ransacked and burned by the Swedes.
 In the second half of the 18th century, Łuków had some 3,000 residents.
 The town began a slow recovery, but in 1782, in a great fire, it almost completely burned, and as a result, its population decreased by 50%.
-At that time, Łuków was a prominent centers of education in the region.
+At that time, Łuków was a prominent center of education in the region.
 In 1701, Piarist monks opened a college in Łuków, which later became one of the first in Poland to carry out the reforms of the Commission of National Education.

 During the Partitions of Poland, Łuków was annexed by the Austrian Empire (1795), but since 1815, it was part of the Russian-controlled Congress Poland.
 Its inhabitants took active role in Polish uprisings of the 19th century (November Uprising, January Uprising).
-Russian discriminatory policies brought an end to education in the town, as the high school was moved to Siedlce.
+Following the November Uprising in 1839, the Patriotic Union, organized by youth from Łuków and Warsaw, operated here.
+It was led by Karol Levittoux, a graduate of the Łuków high school.
+The discovery of the "conspiracy" by the Russians was the direct cause of the closure of the high school in Łuków and its relocation to Siedlce in 1844.
 After Poland regained its independence as the Second Polish Republic in 1918, Łuków was again assigned to the Lublin Voivodeship.
 It was home to a military garrison with several mounted units stationed there.
-Jews made about 50% of the population.
+Jews made up about 50% of the population.
 Almost all of them were murdered in the Holocaust.